 Frequently Asked Quilting Questions:

 How do I reserve a date to get a quilt quilted?
-Email or call to ask for the first open date or tell me when you will finish the quilt top and we will book a date for it then.
-I quilt full time 5 days a week.
+Contact me to ask for the first open date or tell me when you will finish the quilt top and we will book a date for it then.
+I quilt full time 4-5 days a week.

 How do I choose the quilting?
-Go to the Photo Gallery and browse thru’ the photos to help you decide what type if quilting you would like on your quilt.
-Look thru’ quilting magazines, browse the internet, and then we will work together to create the best quilting for your quilt.
+Go to the Photo Gallery and slide show on my website and browse through the photos to help you decide what type if quilting you would like on your quilt.
+Check out my blog: marciascraftysewing.blogspot.com In the sidebar of my blog, I list links to my posts about “Getting Up Close to My Quilting”.
+Look through quilting magazines, browse the internet, and then we will work together to create the best quilting for your quilt.